mattermost/docs/source/manage/common-support-packet.rst

 .. important::

-   Disable debug logging once you've generated the support packet.
+   Disable debug logging once you've generated the Support Packet.
 Debug logging can cause log files to expand substantially, and may adversely impact server performance.
 We recommend enabling it temporarily, or in development environments, but not production enviornments.

 Metadata
 ---------